 The process of modelling and deliberate practice requires recall and retrieval of prior knowledge of vocabulary and grammatical structures, revisiting and extending language, and applying it in a new topic.
 Key concepts and language are embedded in the long-term memory through modelling and deliberate practice.
-Each student has access at home to an electronic learning booklet.
-We also provide a slim paper copy of the LB in KS4, which can be used in lessons and at home.
-KS4 LBs contain reference resources such as key verb tables in all three tenses, and differentiated practice tasks in the key GCSE skills, often with F and H alternatives.
 Misconceptions and gaps in learning are addressed throughout the learning process, and particularly in the DIRT phase.
 The above skills are all developed further during our A Level courses, with the additional skill of "summary writing" for both reading and listening.